 - the type of building (older homes often have less sound insulation).

 The first step in dealing with noise is negotiation.
 Talk to the person causing the noise.
 You should explain how the noise is affecting you.
 Try to reach a compromise.
 Do this as early as possible before the problem gets too serious.
 It can be helpful to include a third person in a discussion with your neighbour.
 There may be mediation agencies in your area that could help you negotiate.

 Talking to your neighbours’ landlord

-If your neighbours are tenants and talking to them directly doesn’t work, it may be worth talking to their landlord.
-They may be breaking the terms of their tenancy agreement by making the noise.
+If your neighbours are renting and talking to them directly doesn’t work, it may be worth talking to their landlord.
+They may be breaking the terms of their occupation contract by making the noise.
 Their landlord may be able to deal with the problem or warn them that continuing to make the noise could leave them open to being evicted.